Lizhuoling/VIRT/README.md

 ```
 The folders `isaac_singlebox`, `isaac_singlecolorbox`, and `isaac_multicolorbox` correspond to the aforementioned three simulated tasks, respectively.

+## Pre-trained Model <a name="Model"></a>

+We provide the policy weight of the VIRT model pre-trained by the proposed RIP paradigm at [here](xxx).
+Please download it and save it as `$ROOT/VIRT/pretrained/VIRT_droid_pretrain.ckpt`.

 ## Training <a name="training"></a>

-For training VIRT, you can use the following script template:
+For training VIRT, you can run the following script template at `ROOT/VIRT`:
 ``` bash
 torchrun --nnodes=$nnodes --nproc_per_node=$nproc_per_node --node_rank=$node_rank --master_addr=$master_addr --master_port $master_port \
     main.py \